M’shoch BaGezer is a farm near Kfar Saba. And it offers two experiences: self-picking vegetables or gathering strawberries and flowers.

 Inside the buildings, you can find several big rooms.
 There are rooms with games for kids and a small tractor exhibition.
 Here are several photos:

-On Saturdays, there is a Druze corner where you can buy some food.
+On Saturdays, there is a Druze corner where you can buy food.

 Strawberry Self Picking

 To pick vegetables, you join a tour.
-But strawberries self-picking is independent.
+But strawberry self-picking is independent.
 After purchasing tickets, you are pointed to the field.
 Here it is:

 As in all other farms, you can eat strawberries from the plants.
 And that is what we started doing.

-There was only one kind of strawberry from what we saw, and it was not that tasty.
+From what we saw, there was only one kind of strawberry, and it was not that tasty.
 Perhaps the taste was because we visited towards the end of the season (middle of March).

 Here are several additional photos: